metagenomics/metagenomics-tk/docs/tutorials/tutorial2/reads_to_genomes.md

     There is a file containing some statistics on the generated bins `SRR492065_bins_stats.tsv`.
     Find out, which bin has the highest coverage and which one has the highest N50.
     ???
 Solution
-        You can have a look on some bin statistics with:
+        Change to the directory of the Toolkit session.
         ```
         cd /vol/volume/sessions/metagenomics_metagenomics-tk
         ```
+        You can have a look on some bin statistics with:
         ```BASH
-        less output/SRR492065/1/binning/0.5.0/metabat/SRR492065_bins_stats.tsv
+        less output/SRR492065/1/binning/*/metabat/SRR492065_bins_stats.tsv
         ```
         ```BASH
         SAMPLE     BIN_ID              format  type  num_seqs  sum_len  min_len  avg_len  max_len  Q1       Q2       Q3        sum_gap  N50     Q20(%)  Q30(%)  GC(%)  COVERAGE